 The City of Surrey has partnered with Stonemarks Engraving, a local memorial company, to provide memorial markers to families that are receiving interment services through the Ministry of Social Development.

 City staff are also launching a program to raise funds for the installation of memorial markers on all unmarked gravesites with the goal of enhancing the community heritage value of our cemeteries.

 For more information on this program, or to donate, please contact Anna Christian, Cemetery Services Coordinator, City of Surrey, at 604-598-5770.

 Survivor and Other Death Benefits

 Human Resources Development Canada provides survivor benefits through the Canada Pension Plan and Old Age Security.
-See the description of CPP benefits and the Government of Canada Pension Plan Information & Benefits guides for complete details.

 If you have a complaint or concern with a cemetery operator or funeral provider, first try to resolve the concern directly with the provider.
 If this fails, reach out to the BC Funeral Association in Victoria.
 If the concern is still not resolved, put it in writing and send it to Consumer Protection BC.